Battle Born weekend welcomes home honor flight travelers

 Reed is active with the Elks Lodge and both the American Legion and Veterans of Foreign Wars in Elko.
 He's also on the honor guard and carries the U.S. flag for fallen veterans.

-During the trip to Washington, D.C., Reed said the Korea War memorial caught his attention.
+During the trip to Washington, D.C., Reed said the Korean War memorial caught his attention.

 Another veteran from Elko accompanied Reed on the honor flight.
 Gil Hernandez grew up in Montello, went to school in Wells and now lives in Elko.
 As a young marine, the Purple Heart medal recipient saw intense fighting in Vietnam and was wounded three times.
 Hernandez, who has traveled to Washington, D.C., numerous times with the Veterans of Foreign Wars, said he never had an opportunity see the memorials or visit a monument because he was busy with VFW duties.